Psycoy/EasyLiterature/README.md

   Folder path to save paper pdfs and images.
 NOTE: MUST BE FOLDER.

   -p PROXY, --proxy PROXY
   The proxy. e.g. 127.0.0.1:1080.
 If this argument is specified, the google scholar will automatically use a free proxy (not necessarily using the specified proxy address).
 To use other proxies for google scholar, specify the -gp option.
 If you want to set up the proxies mannually, change the behaviour in GoogleScholar.set_proxy().
+See more at https://scholarly.readthedocs.io/en/stable/ProxyGenerator.html.

   -gp GPROXY_MODE, --gproxy_mode GPROXY_MODE
   The proxy type used for scholarly. e.g., free, single, Scraper.
 (Note: 1. <free> will automatically choose a free proxy address to use, which is free, but may not be fast.
 2. <single> will use the proxy address you specify.
 3. <Scraper> is not free to use and need to buy the api key.).